dunst-project/docker-images/README.md

 # Other make targets

-- `ci-pull`: Download all images from Docker Hub
+- `ci-pull`: Download all images from GitHub Package Registry
-- `ci-push`: Push the local images to Docker Hub
 - `ci-build`: Build all docker images locally
 - `ci-clean`: Remove all local docker images